 Failure to properly structure your plan can lead to a less-than-efficient transfer of assets.

-- Engage a well-credentialed and experienced attorney and fiduciary to build your plan
+- Engage an experienced attorney to build your plan

 - Compare tax outcomes from multiple scenarios